shirleylberry/prebid.github.io/dev-docs/examples/ooyala-example.md

 beta: true

 about:
+- Including the correct scripts on the page.
+A guide can be found <a href="http://help.ooyala.com/video-platform/documentation/concepts/pbv4_plugins.html">here</a>.
 - Using the Ooyala v4 player API.
 - Using Ooyala's Google IMA plugin.
 - Passing a vast tag to the Ooyala player.

 player_notes:
 - This guide uses the V4 Ooyala player.
-To get the embed code for the V4 player, select <b>New Ooyala Played (V4) Embed Code</b> in the embed options instead of HTML Embed Code.
+To get the embed code for the V4 player, select <b>New Ooyala Player (V4) Embed Code</b> in the embed options instead of HTML Embed Code.
 - Do not select an ad set in the 'Monetize' tab.
 We'll control that setting on the page.

 jsfiddle_link: jsfiddle.net/shirleylberry/hxzue5eu/embedded/html/
 demo_link: video-demo.appnexus.com/pbjs/ooyala-prebid/ooyala-demo.html

 code_lines: 154
-code_height: 3350
+code_height: 3300

 pid: 34
 ---